 Children who grow up in inclusive education dynamics become more sensitive by learning side-by-side with their peers with disabilities.
 They understand how words can affect a person.
 They get to practice patience and develop empathy.
 This also inculcates strong bonds of friendship among the children and helps them learn social skills.

 Children in inclusive schools learn that everyone has strengths and weaknesses.
 This gives all the children a chance to learn to appreciate such differences.
 Children with disabilities, especially, are able to develop a positive perception of themselves from the get-go.
 All the children in such a setting, learn the importance of collaboration to accomplish something.
 As children of different abilities learn and grow together, so do their values of respect and acceptance.

-The primary aim of inclusive education is to enable children to learn and equip themselves with skill-sets that fits their interests.
-Such an approach benefit everyone.
+The primary aim of inclusive education is to enable children to learn and equip themselves with skill-sets that fit their interests.
+Such an approach benefits everyone.
 Children learn at their own pace and style within a nurturing and supportive environment.

 Creation of an Inclusive Society